 Virginia Energy Resilience Study (VERS)

 Resilient Virginia is working with Virginia Energy and other partners on the US DOE funded Virginia Energy Resiliency Study (VERS).
-This project is working with economically impacted communities to measure their energy resilience and identify practical long-term solutions to reduce their vulnerabilities.
+This project is working with communities to measure their energy resilience and identify practical long-term solutions to reduce their vulnerabilities.
 There are two phases of the project that will involve community participation.

 Phase One – Measuring Energy Resilience